Carlos Babington: Biography

 Babington (nicknamed "El Inglés" – The Englishman) was born in Buenos Aires.
 His grandfather was Colville Burroughs Babington, who moved to Argentina and married Laureana Carro in 1889.
-His great-grandfather, Colville, was the grandson of Benjamin Guy Babington and great-grandson of William Babington who has a statue in St. Paul's Cathedral.
+His great-grandfather, Benjamin, was the son of Benjamin Guy Babington and grandson of William Babington who has a statue in St. Paul's Cathedral.

 He started his career as footballer at Club Atlético Huracán in 1969.
 With Huracán, Babington was part of the team that won the 1973 Metropolitano.
 Managed by César Menotti, that squad is widely regarded as one of the best Argentine teams ever, with Babington being a key player along with René Houseman, Miguel Brindisi and Omar Larrosa.

 In 1974, he was transferred to the German team SG Wattenscheid 09, though he had also considered an offer from Stoke City due to his English ancestry.

 Babington returned to Huracán in 1979 and played for the club until 1982, when he moved to Florida, United States, to play for the Tampa Bay Rowdies.
 In 1983, he played for Atlético Junior of Barranquilla, Colombia where he ended his career due to personal matters.
 He retired from football later that year.

 Babington scored 126 goals for Huracán in his eight years with the club.